For lot's of people, medicine is a calling. Is it your calling?

 Even at the age of five, the human body inspired me.
 It mesmerized me!

-I wanted to practice medicine so bad that from that young age I made a commitment to do whatever it would take to get to that point.
-I also made a commitment to do right by my patients.
+I wanted to practice medicine so badly that from that young age, I committed to doing whatever it would take to get to that point.
+I also committed to doing right by my patients.

 I didn't want medicine to be my job, I wanted it to be my vocation, a way to make the world a better place.